Nahar360/fractals/README.md

 # Introduction
-'Fractals' project developed following an online course.
+'Fractals' project developed following an online course I did in the past.
 It generates fractal images in `BMP` file format.

 [fractals-screenshot]: images/fractal.bmp